 How to Identify Dangerous Moles

-You can find various cutaneous growths of different colors on your skin (from orange colored tones to dark tones), which can protrude or be flat.
-These skin growths are called “moles”.
-It’s common to find them on most people.
+You can find various cutaneous growths of different colors on your skin (from orange colored tones to dark tones).
+They might protrude or be flat.
+These skin growths are called moles.
+They’re common; knowing which are the dangerous moles is the important part.

 How to Identify Signs of Possible Melanoma

 1. Asymmetry: Shapes that Are Uneven.